-- Before a distance education online programme can be offered, it must be approved in accordance with the UJ's Distance Education Policy and programme development guidelines and procedures. - 1.
-The programme developer of a new online DE programme should first of all contact the Faculty Programme Advisor (FPA) or the APU in DIPEM for guidance as to how to develop the planned new DE programme. - 2.
-Faculty approval must be obtained to continue with the development of the programme by completing the Notice of Intention template the Dean of the Faculty should sign off. - 3.
-The signed-off Notice of Intention should be emailed to the APU to be registered as a new programme in the process of development. - 4.
-The actual programme design process then commences.
+- 4. The actual programme design process then commences.
 The DHET as well as the CHE online applications in Word format guide the process.
-Development should be done with assistance from the Academic Planning Unit (APU) and Instructional Staff in CAT. - Once the programme is ready for approval, it is submitted via the faculty's programme advisor (FPA) to the PWG Cluster meeting for comments and recommendations.
-A UJ online/distance expert member should be co-opted when DE programmes serve at a cluster meeting. - Following the PWG cluster meetings, the PWG General Meeting recommends the approval of the programme to SENEX.
-It is a faculty responsibility to submit the correct version of the recommended programme via ImageNow to Senex and Senate for final internal approval. - 7.
-After Senate approval the UJ online administrator in APU submits the internally approved programme to DHET for PQM clearance. - 8.
-DHET approval could take more or less 3 months.
-As soon as this approval is received, the programme developer prepares the HEQC Online application in collaboration with UJ HEQC Online Administrator. - 9.
-The waiting period for CHE accreditation can be up to two years.
+Development should be done with assistance from the Academic Planning Unit (APU) and Instructional Staff in CAT.

+- 5. Once the programme is ready for approval, it is submitted via the faculty's programme advisor (FPA) to the PWG Cluster meeting for comments and recommendations.
+A UJ online/distance expert member should be co-opted when DE programmes serve at a cluster meeting.

+- Following the PWG cluster meetings, the PWG General Meeting recommends the approval of the programme to Senex.
+It is a faculty responsibility to submit the correct version of the recommended programme via ImageNow to Senex and Senate for final internal approval.

+- 7. After Senate approval, the UJ online administrator in APU submits the internally approved programme to DHET for PQM clearance.

+- DHET approval could take more or less three months.
+As soon as this approval is received, the programme developer prepares the HEQC Online application in collaboration with UJ HEQC Online Administrator.

+- 9. The waiting period for CHE accreditation can be up to two years.
 The programme may be approved, deferred or not accredited at all.
 When not accredited, reasons will be provided, but the HEQC online process has to be repeated as PQM approval has a specific timeframe.
 A deferral means that more information on certain aspects is required.
 This can delay the accreditation process even further.
-Three types of conditions are associated with a deferral: - a) Prior to commencement conditions:
+Three types of conditions are associated with a deferral:

+- a) Prior to commencement conditions:

 - Programme may not be offered until required conditions are met.

 - No SAQA ID number will be issued until conditions are met.

-- b) Short term conditions:
+- b) Short-term conditions:

-- Comply with conditions within 3 6 months.
+- Comply with conditions within 3 to 6 months.

 - Programme may be offered in the interim.

-- · Possible site visit.
+- Possible site visit.

-- SAQA ID number will be issued
+- SAQA ID number will be issued.

-- c) Long term conditions:
+- c) Long-term conditions:

 - Comply with conditions within a year.

 - Programme may be offered in the interim.

-- · Possible site visit
+- Possible site visit.

-- SAQA ID number be issued.
+- SAQA ID number will be issued.